 - Application Available: Monday, February 22, 2021

 - Optional Virtual Grant Information Session: Tuesday, March 2, 2021 at 2:00 p.m.

 - Registered attendees will receive Zoom information at least one hour prior to the session.

 - Application Deadline: Friday, April 9, 2021, 5:00 p.m.
 CST

 - Notifications of award and decline sent the week of July 9, 2021

 Contact Information: Denise St. Omer, email@example.com or 816.627.3417

 There is no restriction on minimum or maximum size of grant.
-There was a total of $650,000 available for grants in 2020.
+The Commissioners and the Mayor each have up to $77,500 available to grant in 2021.
+They have the option of granting all available funds in 2021 or they may spread $34,090 of those funds over the next two years.
 The activities funded by the grants must be completed within one year.

 Grants are made only to nonprofits that have current 501(c)(3) status.
 Requests for general operating support will only be considered if the funding will be used to significantly expand the services of organizations.